ivanvanderbyl/influx-design/six-pager.md

 ## Out of scope series

-Out of scope for this design document, but under consideration, are series / measurements with high dimensionality / cardinality, such as server side monitoring and/or tracing.
+Out of scope are series / measurements with high dimensionality / cardinality, such as server side monitoring and/or tracing.

-Handling of these series will be covered in another design document and most likely include their own schema design and data management.
+Handling of these series will be covered in another design document and most likely include their own database, schema design and data processing / management.

+## Series cardinality

+Series cardinality are the number of unique database, measurement, tag set, and field key combinations in InfluxDB.
+Best efforts are made (through normalizing tag sets) to reduce cardinality of series.

+We will need to test planned limits / constraints on series cardinality for specific tags (labels).

 ## Schema Design